 California Super Bloom

 Each year, we botanical lovers hope and wish for a super bloom – when the landscape is covered with a rainbow explosion of colorful flowers.
-Super blooms happen when a delicate balance of sunshine, temperature, wind, and rainfall has occurred during the fall and winter months, resulting in an unusually number of wildflowers all blooming at the same time.
+Super blooms happen when a delicate balance of sunshine, temperature, wind, and rainfall has occurred during the fall and winter months, resulting in an unusual number of wildflowers all blooming at the same time.

-These super blooms typically occur once every 10 to 15 years, but 2017 and 2019 proved that this phenomenon can happen any time.
+These super blooms typically occur once every 10 to 15 years, but 2017 and 2019 proved that this phenomenon can happen at any time.

 Whether we’ll witness another super bloom this spring remains to be seen, though a bit more rain would be helpful.
 But the only way for San Diegans and other So Cal residents to know is by planning a visit to these destinations – the absolute best places to see the California wildflowers in all their glory.

 - Fleabane Daisy

 - Wild Morning Glory